FCC Scottish Action Fund

 Location of project: United Kingdom

-The FCC Scottish Action Fund offers funding of between £2,000 and £50,000 to projects from FCC Environment through the Scottish Landfill Communities Fund.
+The FCC Scottish Action Fund provides grants of between £2,000 and £40,000 to not-for-profit organisations for the following types of projects eligible under Scottish Landfill Communities Fund (SLCF).

 - Land Reclamation: The reclamation, remediation, restoration or other operation on land to facilitate economic, social or environmental use.

 - Community Recycling: Community based recycling, re-use and waste prevention projects